ryandude97/project-4/README.md

 *A full description of the project scope criteria can be found [here](https://sites.google.com/view/reference-page/project-4).*

 ---
-**Name:  Matt Heerspink**
+**Name:  Ryan Stroemel**
-**Contact: mheerspink75@gmail.com**
+**Contact: rstroemel@gmail.com**
-**Organization: Texas A&M University Kingsville**
-**Program:  Full Stack Web Development Bootcamp**
-**Project:  Python Django Finance Application**

 ---

-## Abstract:

-Mach Trade is a cryptocurrency trading application that allows individual users to perform hypothetical trading of Bitcoin for USD.
-Mach Trade uses external API requests from [Alphavantage](https://www.alphavantage.co/documentation/) and [Cryptocompare](https://min-api.cryptocompare.com/documentation) APIs to pull real-time data for Bitcoin USD exchange rates, time series performance history data and news stories which may impact the price of Bitcoin.
-All user BUY/SELL transactions, for hypothetical BTC/USD, are logged to the Django database.
-Portfolio performance is tracked through a combination of database queries and API data.
-Individual users are credited with $50,000 USD when a new user account is created.
-Portfolio balances and transaction histories can be reset from the Account page.
+YOUTRADE is a cryptocurrency trading application that allows individual users to perform hypothetical trading of Bitcoin for USD.
+YOUTRADE uses external API requests from [Alphavantage](https://www.alphavantage.co/documentation/) and [Cryptocompare](https://min-api.cryptocompare.com/documentation) APIs to pull real-time data for Bitcoin USD exchange rates, time series performance history data and news stories which may impact the price of Bitcoin.

 ---

 **Install instructions**

-**1.**  Clone the repoistory
+**1.**  Clone the repository
 ```
 git clone https://github.com/mheerspink75/Django-Plotly-Dash.git
 ```